Ojay97-hub/Dinosaur-Quiz-/README.md

 - DAFONT for dinosaur themed font
 - PIXABAY for images
 - Asked chatGPT for solutions to bugs and areas of improvement i.e., the play again button was taking up width of info.html screen.

+## COMMITS

+I have noticed that my commits have inconsistencies in regards to capitalization, mostly lower case but in some instances I have used uppercase.
+Future projects will hone in on maintaining lower-capitalization.

 ### References: